etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2013-01-11-getting-started-with-haskell.md

 <h1 id="install-ghc-mod">Install ghc-mod (better Emacs/Vim support)</h1>

 [ghc-mod](http://www.mew.org/~kazu/proj/ghc-mod/en/) is what you want to install to integrate GHC with Emacs or Vim.
 You might also be able to use Sublime Text 2 and ghc-mod via [SublimeHaskell](https://github.com/SublimeHaskell/SublimeHaskell).
 I've only tried the Emacs integration so far.
+Vim users may want to try [hdevtools](https://github.com/bitc/hdevtools) as it's much faster and just as accurate (see [kamatsu's comment](http://www.reddit.com/r/haskell/comments/16fegr/getting_started_with_haskell/c7viysx)).

 <pre class="light bash literal-block">
 $ cabal install ghc-mod